yuukiii/examples/ccloud/docs/setup connect with Confluent Cloud.md

-# Setup Connect with Staging Kafka Cluster
+# Setup local Connect cluster with Confluent Cloud Kafka Cluster

 In this document, we will look at the different steps needed to setup a local Connect cluster backed by a Kafka cluster in the staging cloud.